 In recent years, as Northwest Folklife expands its year-round programming, the Cultural Focus has become a larger program that begins before the annual Festival, and continues even after the Festival is over.

-For the 2013 Festival, the Cultural Focus will be Washington Works, exploring various aspects of occupational folklore in the Northwest.
+For the 2013 Festival, the Cultural Focus was Washington Works, exploring various aspects of occupational folklore in the Northwest.

 Northwest Folklife is working in collaboration with the Washington State Labor Council, AFL-CIO, (WSLC) a voluntary nonprofit organization that provides services for more than 600 local unions and trade councils throughout Washington and represents more than 450,000 rank-and-file union members (http://www.wslc.org/aff-list.htm).
 For Washington Works, Northwest Folklife’s Deputy Director, Deborah Fant, a public folklorist, will be the Project Director.
 She will collect approximately fifty interviews with a representative cross-section of Washington’s union workers, including farmworkers, nurses, health care workers, grocery workers, cannery workers, teachers, bus drivers, machinists, communication workers, hotel and restaurant workers, truck drivers, correction officers, and members of the building and construction trades.